 Option 2: General Education Courses – Start College as a Sophomore

-If you want to pursue a bachelor’s degree, your dual credit classes in high school can be focused on achieving the Start as a Sophomore: Indiana College Core long-term certificate, which fulfills core requirements equivalent to your first year of college.
+If you want to pursue a bachelor’s degree, your dual credit classes in high school can be focused on achieving the Start as a Sophomore: Indiana College Core, which fulfills core requirements equivalent to your first year of college.
 If you complete this 30-credit hour certificate while you’re in high school, you can start as a sophomore at any public (and many private) Indiana four-year institution right after graduation.
 You literally save a year’s worth of time and tuition!
 About 45% of dual credit students take this approach.

 DUAL CREDIT PROGRAM DETAILS

 High School Partnerships

 Ivy Tech operates one of the largest dual credit programs in the country.
 We partner with over 450 Indiana high schools and career centers to offer dual credit courses to students.
 To find out if your high school offers Ivy Tech dual credit courses, talk to your high school counselor.

 Expectations for dual-credit courses are higher than for other courses in your high school.
 You will be taking college-level courses and your teacher will expect the same quality of work from you as we do from students on an Ivy Tech campus.